-Only genuine parts, supplied by Cyclemaster Dealers should be used.
-Genuine parts are freely available and reasonable in price.
-We urge all owners in their own interests, never to jeopardise the high qualities of their machines by accepting substitute parts.
+Only genuine parts, supplied by your Cyclemaster Dealer, should be used for your Cyclemaster engine or wheel.
+These are exact replicas of the parts used by the manufacturers, made to the same specifications and on the same machines.
+Genuine parts are freely available and very reasonable in price.
+We urge all owners, in their own interests, never to jeopardise the high qualities of their machines by accepting substitute parts, which may do very serious damage.